-What staff should do if a child goes missing from education
+What staff should do if a child is absent from education

-Children who go missing from education, particularly persistently, can be an early warning sign to a range of safeguarding issues, including neglect and child sexual and/or criminal exploitation, particularly county lines.
+Children who are absent from education, particularly persistently, can be an early warning sign to a range of safeguarding issues, including neglect and child sexual and/or criminal exploitation, particularly county lines.
 Further detail can be found at Appendix 1 of this policy.

-Where reasonably possible, the School will hold more than one emergency contact number for each pupil to provide the School with additional options to contact a responsible adult particularly when a child missing from education is also identified as a welfare and/or safeguarding concern.
+Where reasonably possible, the School will hold more than one emergency contact number for each pupil to provide the School with additional options to contact a responsible adult particularly when a child who is repeatedly absent and/or absent for prolonged periods is also identified as a welfare and/or safeguarding concern.